Aron Finholt

 PROCEEDINGS

-Accepted (with John Gluckman) "A New Perspective on Swahili's Dual-Complementizer System" in Proceedings of ACAL 51/52
+To appear (with John Gluckman) "A New Perspective on Swahili's Dual-Complementizer System", Proceedings of ACAL 51/52

 2022